mit-commit/commit-wiki/docs/lanka.md

 - `--qos`: the only acceptable value for us is `commit-main`.

+- `--account`: the only acceptable value for us is `commit`.

 - `--time`: in minutes.

-An example command would look like this `srun -N 1 -n 1 --qos commit-main --time=60 --mem 102400 --partition lanka-v3 --exclusive ls`
+An example command would look like this `srun -N 1 -n 1 --qos commit-main --account=commit --time=60 --mem 102400 --partition lanka-v3 --exclusive ls`

 ### Important commands